Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Introduction

+Our answer to the above question is affirmative.
+Our new insight is that \textbf{Scaffold’s reliance on control variates introduces a novel attack surface}: its correction mechanism, designed to stabilize training by aligning local updates with the global objective, can inadvertently amplify the impact of malicious updates.
+More critically, this mechanism allows an attacker to influence the control variate itself, effectively co-opting benign clients to ``\textit{assist in the mischief}''.
+Since all clients use the control variate to adjust their local gradients during updates, a tampered variate can subtly steer these honest clients’ gradients toward the attacker’s poisoned direction.
+This amplifies the backdoor’s reach, making Scaffold more susceptible to sophisticated attacks than standard FL methods like FedAvg, which lack such a correction mechanism.

-In this paper, we propose \name, a novel \ul{ba}ck\ul{d}oor attack specifically targeting \ul{S}caffold \ul{F}ederated \ul{L}earning (SFL), to successfully plant a backdoor function into a global model without catastrophically corrupt model performance on benign sample inference.
-Firstly, as the attacker only has partial knowledge of the dataset distribution in the FL system, we leverage a GAN to generate fake samples that belong to other clients to supplement the dataset, simulating a full knowledge of the dataset distribution.
-With a supplemented dataset for backdoor training, we get a backdoor model achieving high accuracy in both backdoor tasks and benign tasks.
-Secondly, we use a distinctive feature of a category as the backdoor trigger to maintain the stealthiness of \name.
-Thirdly, we exploit the global control variate, a specific feature of SFL, as a reference to predict the global model's convergence direction.
-This optimization enhances the durability of the embedded backdoor function within the global model.
-We evaluate the effectiveness of \name on the MNIST, CIFAR-10, and CIFAR-100, demonstrating high accuracy on both backdoor and primary tasks.
-Moreover, the embedded backdoor function persists in the global model for over 60 rounds and lasts for 3 times longer than baseline attacks after the attacker stops injecting malicious updates.
-Finally, we show that \name remains highly effective when using three defense methods simultaneously.
+To exploit the above insight, we propose \name, a novel \ul{ba}ck\ul{d}oor attack specifically targeting \ul{S}caffold \ul{F}ederated \ul{L}earning, to successfully implant a backdoor function into a global model without catastrophically corrupting model performance on benign sample inference.
+Unlike prior attacks, \name leverages Scaffold’s correction dynamics to enhance both the stealth and durability of the backdoor, revealing a critical vulnerability in SFL methods. \name operates as follows: Firstly, as the attacker only has partial knowledge of the dataset distribution in the FL system, he leverages a GAN to generate fake samples that belong to other clients to supplement the dataset, simulating a full knowledge of the dataset distribution.
+With the supplemented dataset for backdoor training, he gets a backdoor model achieving high accuracy in both backdoor tasks and benign tasks.
+Secondly, the attacker uses a distinctive feature of a category as the backdoor trigger to maintain the attack stealthiness.
+Thirdly, the attacker exploits the global control variate, as a reference to predict the global model's convergence direction.
+This optimization significantly enhances the durability of the embedded backdoor function within the global model.

+We evaluate \name on the MNIST, CIFAR-10, and CIFAR-100 datasets, demonstrating its high accuracy on both backdoor and primary tasks.
+Moreover, the embedded backdoor function persists in the global model for over 60 rounds and lasts 3 times longer than baseline attacks after the attacker stops injecting malicious updates.
+Finally, we show that \name remains highly effective when using four defense methods simultaneously.

 The main contributions are as follows: